-If you have provided login access to your cPanel to multiple people, you might want to consider password protecting some directories.
-If you password protect a directory, it will prevent others from accessing certain directories and it will improve the overall security of your website
+If you have provided login access to your cPanel to multiple people, you might want to consider password-protecting some directories.
+If you password protect a folder, it will prevent others from accessing the files contained within.
+As a result, the security of your website is improved.

 After all, it will cause issues for any hackers that end up there as well.